JujuYuki/godel2-benchmark/README.md

 ### prod-cons-race

-A naive implementation of a producers-consumer situation, where the producers each give out a limited amount of ressources, and the consumer takes all of them in the order they arrive and consumes them.
+A naive implementation of a producers-consumer situation, where the producers each give out a limited amount of resources, and the consumer takes all of them in the order they arrive and consumes them.
-In this case, the ressources are all placed in the same shared variable (and taken from it), but the `Producer` helper function does not use the `Mutex` lock to protect its writes.
+In this case, the resources are all placed in the same shared variable (and taken from it), but the `Producer` helper function does not use the `Mutex` lock to protect its writes.
 In turn, those writes can clash with those of other producers using the same variable, and even with the — correctly protected — read accesses of the `Consumer` helper function.